InventiDevelopment/Elmdroid/README.md

 Eather way, your component will survive configuration change inside it's `ViewModel` a the `clear()` will be called in `ViewModel.onCleared()` for you.

-You can check the whole counter example in [samples][counter-sample]
+You can check the whole counter sample in [samples][counter-sample]

 ### Commands and Subscriptions